 Michael Bober, MD, PhD

-Dr. Michael B. Bober is the Director of the Skeletal Dysplasia Program at the Alfred I. duPont Hospital for Children in Wilmington, DE and a Professor of Pediatrics at Thomas Jefferson University’s Stanley Kimmel Medical College.
-He completed a combined M.D./Ph.D. program in Biomedical Engineering at Tulane University.
-His dissertation research focused on the genetic response of bone to mechanical stimulation.
+Dr. Michael B. Bober is a pediatrician and geneticist who directs the Skeletal Dysplasia Program at the Alfred I. duPont Hospital for Children in Wilmington, DE.
+He is a Professor of Pediatrics at Thomas Jefferson University’s Stanley Kimmel Medical College.
+Dr. Bober completed a combined M.D./Ph.D. program in Biomedical Engineering at Tulane University.
+His dissertation research focused on the genetic response of bone to mechanical and hormonal stimulation.
 He then went on to complete a Pediatrics Residency at Tulane University and a Medical Genetics Residency and Fellowship at Johns Hopkins University.
 He is a board certified in Pediatrics, Clinical Genetics and Molecular Genetics.
-His clinical practice is focused on the diagnosis and management of children with skeletal dysplasia.
+Clinically, his practice is exclusively focused on the diagnosis and management of children with skeletal dysplasia.

 Jeanne Franzone, MD